arx-hydro/HECRAS_parallel_RUN/README.md

 ```

 ## Notes
 - Make sure HEC-RAS is properly installed and accessible from your system’s PATH.
 - You may need to adjust the script for your particular HEC-RAS version and project setup.
 - The name of your plans need to be adjusted in the script for your particular project.
+- The code is prepared for an small basin wheerein two BC have been set.
+One BC read unsteady flow from dss file and the other one is adjusted manually.
+- All the directories must be updated according to your particular project.

 ## Contributing